kvn-dtrx/ds-eda-project/slides.md

 <span style="font-size: 20px;">

-A house is more exceptional the more it differs from its immediate neighbours in terms of living space and lot size!
+A house becomes more exceptional the more it differs from its immediate neighbours in terms of living space and lot size!

 </span>

 ![Scatterplot Exceptionality width:600px height:400px](./plots/exceptionality-plot.png)

-###### ⇒ Avoid regions indicated by cursor!
+###### ⇒ Avoid regions indicated by the cursor!

 ---